How to Divest

 Israel’s third largest grocery store chain.
 Owns real estate and operates stores in multiple illegal settlements in the occupied West Bank.

-The world's second-largest military company, which manufactures missiles, bombs, components for fighter jets, and other weapon systems used by the Israeli military against Palestinian civilians.
-Its surveillance technology is also used to monitor the U.S.-Mexico border.
+The world's second-largest military company, formerly known as Raytheon Technologies.
+It makes missiles, bombs, components for fighter jets, and other weapon systems used by the Israeli military against Palestinian civilians.
+Its surveillance technology is also used to monitor the U.S.–Mexico border.

 A US military and intelligence contractor, which has enhanced data sharing between US immigration authorities and local law enforcement agencies.